nodebots/nodebots-interchange/README.md

 npm install
 ```

-Once installed you will have access to the `nbic` application which will allow
+Once installed you will have access to the `interchange` application which will allow
 you to flash your board with a firmware of choice.

 ## Usage